Beck (photo courtesy of the artist)

 The title track "Colors," was accompanied by an Apple Music-exclusive video directed by Edgar Wright of "Baby Driver" fame (it co-starred Beck and "Community" star Alison Brie).
 Beck's 2018 tour was career-spanning show of nearly two hours (and Aussie fans were lucky enough to get a cover of Prince's "Raspberry Beret").

 “The best songs make you glad to be alive," Beck told Rolling Stone in that same interview.
 "It doesn’t matter if it’s Beethoven or the Monkees.
 That’s what I was thinking about a lot.”

 Over the course of more than dozen albums, some self-released, Beck has revealed himself as an innovator, a historian and a revivalist.
 It was easy to take his youthful genius for granted: early songs with titles like "A**hole," from One Foot in the Grave, or "Jack-Ass" from Odelay looped Beck back to that scruffy, ready-for-MTV "Loser" persona.

-But Beck was always far more sophisticated and complex, a man on a long road of self-discovery; he quickly confounded his record label and music critics.
-His ability to attract a swath of diverse fans, from Laurel Canyon acolytes to old school ravers, spotlights his mutability and mobility as an artist.
-Beck is a cypher: an idiosyncratic musician who made his way into the mainstream or perhaps a reluctant mainstream artist for cult music connoisseurs.
+But Beck was always far more complex.
+A man on a long road of self-discovery, he's not easy to pin down to any particular path.
+His ability to attract fans from all corners, from Laurel Canyon acolytes to old school ravers, is testament to his mutability and mobility as an artist.
+He's an idiosyncratic musician who made his way into the mainstream —or perhaps a reluctant mainstream artist for cult music connoisseurs.
 He is a marvelous mystery—and it's why Beck is one of our FUV Essentials.

 More on Beck: